openandclose/tosixinch/docs/topics.rst

     $ tosixinch -123 --toc

-The script creates a more structured version of pdf file.
+The program creates a more structured version of pdf file.

 rules
 ^^^^^